 CALLIGRAPHY AND HAND LETTERING PRACTICE TIPS

-As you’re using this calligraphy practice worksheet, keep in mind the tips below.
-These tips will make you make the most out of your practice.
-For more practice tips for beginners, check out this blog post and this other post will be helpful too.
+These tips will help you make the most of your practice.
+For more practice tips for beginners,ย check out this blog post.
+This other post will be helpful, too.

-- SUPER IMPORTANT: Slow down!
-Take your time when you’re practicing your calligraphy.
-Doing calligraphy is not meant to be fast.
+- SUPER IMPORTANT:ย Slow down!ย Take your time when youโre practicing your calligraphy.
+Calligraphy is not meant to be done fast.
 Going slow will help you get better letterforms and sharper strokes.

-- Date your worksheets!
-This is a great way to see your improvement.
-Refer back to your older sheets often.
-Especially when you start to get into the comparison trap or when you think you haven’t improved in your calligraphy journey.
+- Date your worksheets!ย This is a great way to see your improvement.
+Refer back to your older sheets often, especially when you get into the comparison trap or think you havenโt improved your calligraphy journey.
 We are our worst critics!
-And often forget to give us grace and celebrate our accomplishments, no matter how small they are.
+And usually forget to give us grace and celebrate our accomplishments, no matter how small.

-- Use light pressure for the upstrokes (when you’re moving the pen upwards) and heavy pressure for the downstrokes (when you’re moving the pen upwards).
+- Use light pressure for the upstrokes (when moving the pen upwards) and heavy pressure for the downstrokes (when moving the pen upwards).

 - Find a comfortable position and take breaks if you need to.